so24def/top10_Kaggle_datathon_e-commerce_customer_classification/README.md

 __Problem type: Multiclass Classification__

-Includes solution of [__BTK Akademi Datathon 2023__](https://www.kaggle.com/competitions/datathon2023).
+Includes solution and jury presentation of [__BTK Akademi Datathon 2023__](https://www.kaggle.com/competitions/datathon2023).
 I attended the competition solo and ranked in top 10 by the jury's selection out of 359 competitors and 255 teams.

 ## Solution